Blair Bann

-Blair Cameron Bann (born 26 February 1988) is a Canadian male volleyball player.
-He is a member of the Canada men's national volleyball team and German club Düren, a participant in the 2016 Summer Olympics, and a gold and silver medalist at the NORCECA Men's Volleyball Championship in 2015 and 2013.
+Blair Cameron Bann (born 26 February 1988) is a former Canadian professional volleyball player.
+He was a member of the Canadian men's national volleyball team, a participant at two Olympic Games (Rio 2016, Tokyo 2020), and a bronze medallist at the 2017 World League.

 Personal life

 Blair was born in Edmonton, Alberta to parents Robert and Gisele Bann.
-He started playing volleyball at the age of 14 for his school team, while playing for local club NAVC Gold during his high school years.
+He started playing volleyball at the age of 14 for his school team, Ecole J.H.
+Picard, while playing for local club NAVC Gold during his high school years.

 Career

 Club

 After playing for the UBC Thunderbirds for 5 years, Blair signed with German club Düren in 2011.
 He has spent the majority of his career there, apart from a one-year stint at Nantes Rezé MV in the 2013–14 season.

-National Team
+National team

 Blair first joined the national team in 2009.
 He has helped the team win gold and silver at the NORCECA Men's Volleyball Championship in 2015 and 2013, and was a member of the squad that finished 5th at the 2016 Summer Olympics.
 In June 2021, Bann was named to Canada's 2020 Olympic team.